dsccommunity/SqlServerDsc/README.md

   - xSQLServerMaxDop
   - xSQLServerMemory
   - xSQLServerPowerPlan
+  - xSQLServerDatabase
 * xSQLServerSetup:
   - Corrected bug in GetFirstItemPropertyValue to correctly handle registry keys with only one value.
-  - Added support for SQL Server 2008 R2 installation
+  - Added support for SQL Server
+  - 2008 R2 installation
   - Removed default values for parameters, to avoid compatibility issues and setup errors
   - Added Replication sub feature detection
   - Added setup parameter BrowserSvcStartupType
   - Change SourceFolder to Source to allow for multiversion Support
   - Add Source Credential for accessing source files
-  - Add Paramaters for SQL Server configuration
+  - Add Parameters for SQL Server configuration
-  - Add Paramaters to SuppressReboot or ForceReboot
+  - Add Parameters to SuppressReboot or ForceReboot
 * xSQLServerFirewall
   - Removed default values for parameters, to avoid compatibility issues
   - Updated firewall rule name to not use 2012 version, since package supports 2008, 2012 and 2014 versions